Lifetime Transfers Print

 This is not as generous as it first appears because the above reduction is made after deducting the Nil-rate band from the value transferred.
 Accordingly, if the only gifts made during the last 7 years of the individual’s lifetime are less than the Nil-rate band of £325,000, then the value of the transfers are deducted from the Nil-rate band, and the balance of the Nil-rate band is deducted from the value of the estate.

-Paul died on 30 October 2018.
-In September 2013 he made a lifetime transfer of £230,000 after deduction of the annual allowance.
+Paul died on 30 October 2021.
+In September 2015 he made a lifetime transfer of £230,000 after deduction of the annual allowance.
+He had not made any other lifetime transfers after 30 October 2014.
 The £230,000 is deducted from the Nil-rate band so that the balance of the Nil-rate band deductible from his estate on death is £95,000.